Carlyle Credit Income Fund (NYSE:CCIF) Declares Monthly Dividend of $0.11

-Carlyle Credit Income Fund (NYSE:CCIF – Get Free Report) declared a monthly dividend on Thursday, May 22nd, Wall Street Journal reports.
-Investors of record on Tuesday, August 19th will be paid a dividend of 0.105 per share on Friday, August 29th.
-This represents a $1.26 annualized dividend and a yield of 19.27%.
+Carlyle Credit Income Fund (NYSE:CCIF – Get Free Report) announced a monthly dividend on Thursday, May 22nd, Wall Street Journal reports.
+Stockholders of record on Tuesday, August 19th will be paid a dividend of 0.105 per share on Friday, August 29th.
+This represents a $1.26 annualized dividend and a dividend yield of 19.18%.
 The ex-dividend date is Tuesday, August 19th.

-Carlyle Credit Income Fund has increased its dividend by an average of 6.2% per year over the last three years.
+Carlyle Credit Income Fund has increased its dividend by an average of 6.2% annually over the last three years.

 Carlyle Credit Income Fund is a close ended fixed income mutual fund launched and managed by Vertical Capital Asset Management, LLC.
 The fund is co – managed by Behringer Advisors, LLC.
 The Fund invests mainly in fixed-income securities.
 The fund invests in stocks of companies operating across diversified sectors.